Fungi - Friends or Foes?

 5 First, plants have roots, leaves, and flowers.
 Plants can use their leaves to make their own food from the sun's energy.
 Fungi have no leaves, flowers, or roots like plants do.
 They can't make their own food.
 Fungi feed on living or dead matter around them.

-6 Second, plants are made from a material called cellulose.
-Fungi are made of chitin.
+6 Second, plants are made of a material called cellulose.
+Fungi are made of chitin (KAHY-tin).
 Chitin is a tough material that is found in the outer skeletons of insects.
 Chitin is not found in plants.

 7 Third, most plants reproduce, or make more of themselves, by making seeds in their flowers.
 Fungi reproduce in other ways.

 8 Most fungi begin their lives as spores.
 Spores are tiny.
 When they land on something wet, they begin growing.
-The spore begins to grow a long thin tube called a hypha (plural: hyphae).
-The hyphae (say: hi-FEE) ooze powerful chemicals called enzymes.
+The spore begins to grow a long thin tube called a hypha (HAHY-fuh; the plural is hyphae).
+The hyphae (HAHY-fee) ooze powerful chemicals called enzymes.
 The enzymes slowly digest the food for the fungi.
 Unlike animals, fungi digest their food outside of their bodies.
 Then they absorb through the hyphae the nutrients that are released.

 9 The hypha grows in many directions.
 Each hypha is like a tiny thread.
 They are a thousand times smaller than a human hair.
 In a few days, the hypha is twisting, turning, and branching back on itself.
 It begins to look like a mass of cobwebs.
-The only thing we can see is a little fuzz.
+To us, it looks like a little fuzz.

 Paragraphs 10 to 16: